ishitadatta/Studee/README.md

 ### Submission
  1. Teacher can create a new assignment(assignment name, submission due date)
  2. Students can view assignments
- 3. Student assignment submission form
+ 3. Student assignment submission form - to upload assignment document
+ 4. Teacher can view assignment submissions
+ 5. Teacher can delete assignment uploaded by them
+ 6. Student can delete assignment submitted by them
- 4. Credits allotted for in-time assignment submission
+ 7. Credits allotted for in-time assignment submission

 ### Online Forum
  1. Create a new post